 Consent from participants

 All interviewees must give their consent to appear in digital histories.
-Use the participant agreement form to do this.
+Use the Participant and Parental Consent Form to do this.
 See more guidelines under Permission and privacy.

 Creative Commons material